by Amba Wilkes

 If your Liquid (code) isn’t written in an efficient manner, it can cause a number of site performance issues.
 Firstly, it will add to page weight and slow your site down.
 But, more importantly, it can affect how your site is processed from a server side which can cause even more problems for loading times and site performance.

-When it comes to the site design, your Shopify store works on a theme-base system.
+When it comes to the site design, your Shopify store works on a theme-based system.
 This allows you to fully customise the look of your store by developing theme code.
 There are two routes you can take with this:

 - Adapt an existing theme to your store’s needs - this can result in less development time but a lower level of customisation.